alifpay/swe/README.md

 fmt.Println(arr1==arr2)
 ```

-Explain bellow code
+Explain the code below
 ```Go
 r := [...]int{99: -1}
 ```

-what is the output?
+What is the output of the below code?
 ```Go
 s := []int{5, 6, 7, 8, 9}
 s[3] = s[len(s)-1]